Celebrate the New Year Countdown with New Traditions

 • Holland: Toast the New Year with hot, spiced wine.

 If celebrating virtually with different households, have each choose a region or country and research the respective tradition.
 Come New Year's Eve, livesteam together and share each tradition!

 The kitchen is a great space for a New Year's Eve celebration, allowing people of all ages to get creative and hands-on.
 And not to mention, there are so many ways to have fun in the kitchen!

 Gather loved ones to try a new dinner recipe or have a food feud on who can make the tastiest concoction using a selective ingredient list.
 Really, be as creative, festive, and simple as you wish with any dish!

 First and foremost, follow local and national guidelines set regarding gatherings.
 If preparing for a New Year's Eve celebration, use these tips to host a party post-covid.

 Practice Good Hygiene

 Good hygiene helps fend off germs and keep everyone protected.
-Ways to practice good hygiene include place hand sanitizer and soap in plain sight, including in the kitchen, bathroom, and serving table.
+Ways to practice good hygiene include placing hand sanitizer and soap in plain sight, including in the kitchen, bathroom, and serving table.